nllz/IRTF-HRPC/draft-research.md

 localization for target audiences that vary in culture, region, or language."  {{W3Ci18nDef}}

-: Many protocols that handle text only handle one charset (US-ASCII), or leave the question of what CCS and encoding up to local guesswork (which leads, of course, to  interoperability problems).
+: Many protocols that handle text only handle one charset (US-ASCII), or leave the question of encoding up to local guesswork (which leads, of course, to  interoperability problems) {{RFC3536}}.
 If multiple charsets are permitted, they must be explicitly identified {{RFC2277}}.
 Adding non-ASCII text to a protocol allows the protocol to handle more scripts, hopefully all of the ones useful in the world.
 In today's world, that is normally best accomplished by allowing Unicode encoded in UTF-8 only, thereby shifting conversion issues away from individual choices.

 Localization (l10n)
 : The practice of translating an implementation to make it functional in a specific language or for users in a specific locale (see Internationalization).